aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 Keep in mind that these messages may also be purged as the assumption in an XVIZ client is that a minimal amount of state is necessary.

-### PERSISTENT

-PERSISTENT messages is where most links should be defined as they setup a structure that changes very little if at all.
-Static poses for a link, like those from a platform to a sensor, should also be defined in this message type.

-PERSISTENT messages define state that is not subject to the TIME_WINDOW and also less likely to be purged.
-The messages are still subject to a timestamp and therefore care must be taken to ensure this data does not grow unbounded in the application state.

 ## Streetscape.gl implementation details